Murder of Narumi Kurosaki: Trial against Nicolás Zepeda

-The trial, referred to as the "Great Trial" by the French Ministry of Justice, began on 29 March 2022 in the Cour d'Assises of Besançon.
-Due to the international scope, the trial featured simultaneous translation and accommodated time differences with clocks displaying French, Japanese, and Chilean times.
+The trial, referred to as the "Great Trial" by the French Ministry of Justice, began on 29 March 2022 in the Cour d'Assises of Besançon, following the empanelling of the jury the previous day.
+The accused faced a maximum sentence of life imprisonment.
+Due to the international scope, the trial featured simultaneous translation by a team of six interpreters—three for Japanese and three for Spanish—and the courtroom displayed three clocks showing the time in France, Japan, and Chile to accommodate time differences.
+Two additional rooms were opened so that journalists and members of the public could follow the proceedings on large screens.
 Witnesses from abroad, including ten from Tokyo, two from Santiago, and one from Scotland, testified via videoconference.

-Zepeda was defended by Jacqueline Laffont, a lawyer known for representing high-profile clients, including former President Nicolas Sarkozy.
-Narumi's family was represented by Sylvie Galley, while Arthur del Piccolo was represented by Randall Schwerdorffer.
-The prosecution was led by Étienne Manteaux, and the trial was presided over by Matthieu Husson.
+Zepeda was defended by Jacqueline Laffont, a lawyer known for representing high-profile clients, including former President Nicolas Sarkozy in the wiretapping case, Alexandre Benalla in the Benalla affair, and former minister Nicolas Hulot in a sexual assault investigation.
+She was assisted by her associate, Julie Benedetti.
+Narumi's family was represented by Sylvie Galley, while Arthur del Piccolo was represented by Randall Schwerdorffer, known for his role as defence lawyer in the Daval and Frédéric Péchier cases.
+The prosecution was led by Étienne Manteaux, Attorney General of Besançon, and the trial was presided over by Matthieu Husson, who had also presided over the Daval case.
 Zepeda's parents and Narumi's mother and sister attended the trial.

 Key evidence included Zepeda's blogspot page, where he shared fictionalized stories about his relationship, and his activity on forums like Smule, last.fm, and DeviantArt.
 French authorities presented intercepted private messages showing Zepeda's jealousy and possessiveness.
 Zepeda pleaded not guilty, claiming he did not kill Narumi.

 On 12 April 2022, Zepeda was found guilty and sentenced to 28 years in prison.
 He is expected to serve the first 15 years in France, after which he could be extradited to Chile to serve the remaining 13 years.